-In order for an ADC to kill a cancer cell, it is not enough for the ADC to bind a target receptor expressed at the cell surface.
+In order for an ADC to effectively kill a cancer cell, it is not enough for the ADC to bind a target receptor expressed at the cell surface.

-Therefore, the properties of the ADC target receptor are key to selective and efficient drug delivery.
+To this end, the properties of the ADC target receptor are key to selective and efficient drug delivery.

 Read more about these concepts in our list of relevant publications.